riverrun/drat/README.md

 The following command uses a text file with links in it (one link per line) and parses the links in it:

     drat < list-of-urls.txt

+Adding the -v option to any of the above commands will give you a list of the uncommon words.

 ### Todo